 Read Sky's blog.

 Current resume [PDF].

-Red7 designs and develops PHP and WordPress-powered web sites with interconnected services.
+My business thru 2015 designed and developed web sites with interconnected services.

-CyberSpark is a project of Red7 in human rights and free speech.
+CyberSpark was a project of Red7 in human rights and free speech until 2022.

 Sky earned a Professional Studies Diploma at San Francisco Conservatory of Music in 2015-2016 in the new Technology and Applied Composition program.

 From 2003 through 2010 Sky was pro-bono Chief Technical Officer of the Dalai Lama Foundation, and a member of its board of directors through 2015.
 He is a member of the board of directors of the the Metta Center for Nonviolence.